 You can also call us at 913-225-8501.
-We thoroughly review each application for bid and performance bonds and then submit it to the surety that we believe will provide the best surety bid bond for your company.
+We thoroughly review each application for bid bonds and then submit it to the surety that we believe will provide the best surety bid bond for your company.
 We have a very high success rate in getting our clients bid and P&P bonds at the best rates possible.

 What is a Arizona Bid Bond?

 A bid bond is a bond that assures that you will accept the work if you win the contract.
 The bid fee (usually five or ten percent) is a forfeiture that is paid when you win the bid, but then refuse the work.

 Find a Bid Bond near Me

 Typically, a bid bond and P&P bond are done together in the same contract by the surety.
 This way, the owner of the project is assured that the project can be completed pursuant to the terms of the contract and that it will not be liened by any contractor.
 This is risk security for the owner of the project.